inm2/AimLab-Data-Tracking/README.md

 # AimLab-Data-Tracking
 This repository is dedicated towards using time-series analysis to track progress in the FPS training-tool, AimLab.

 In first-person shooters (FPS), such as Halo, Call of Duty, or Counterstrike, the ability to take out your opponent is critical towards winning.
 This requires a user to be efficient at aiming.
 While aiming is simple to explain - just point your cursor at your opponent and click - the mechanics behind aiming can be broken down into smaller-components.
-[AimLab](https://aimlab.gg/), developed by Statespace Studios, aims to help players train their skills on a mechancial level.
+[AimLab](https://aimlab.gg/), developed by Statespace Studios, aims to help players train their skills on mechancial and situational levels.

 Starting in December 2020, I have used AimLab for nearly 30 minutes each day to see what my improvements could look like over 30 days.
 At the time of writing this introduction, I have played for 20 days.
 I have noticed my averages in each of the six categories (Flicking, Speed, Precision, Cognition, Perception, Tracking), each one dedicated towards reflecting a particular skillset, improve.